 Rosa is a single mother and farmer from the Papua New Guinea (PNG) highlands.

-In her village (pictured above), she grows sweet potatoes, onions, corn and avocados.
+In her village (pictured left), she grows sweet potatoes, onions, corn and avocados.

-Rosa came to Australia as a seasonal worker in 2017 and has worked for 2 seasons picking fruit at Ironbark Citrus in Queensland.
+Rosa has worked for 2 seasons picking fruit at Ironbark Citrus in Queensland.